iron-io/functions/examples/hello/python/README.md

 ## Quick Example for a Python Function (4 minutes)

-This example will show you how to test and deploy Go (Golang) code to IronFunctions.
+This example will show you how to test and deploy Python code to IronFunctions.

 ### 1. Prepare the `func.yaml` file: